okami101/vuetify-admin/packages/docs/guide/components/fields.md

 :::

 :::warning NO AUTOFETCH SUPPORT
 Contrary to React Admin reference field equivalent, this field doesn't support resource autofetch via `getMany`, because too much code needed for aggregation support in my taste.
 Your backend must eager-load all related resources at once.
-For list via `VaDataIterator` you can lean on `include` prop for on asking eager loading.
+For list via `VaList` you can lean on `include` prop for on asking eager loading.
 :::

 ### Reference array